Why do I need to submit financial documents?

 - A Financial Guarantee from your government or other sponsoring agency that indicates the amount of funding available to you and that clearly stipulates any and all additional provisions of the support agreement, such as health insurance coverage.
 Please provide a copy of the Financial Guarantee to the Center for International Services and Programs (CISP).

 If your documents indicate an amount in a currency other than US dollars we will convert the amount according to the exchange rate on the day we receive your financial support documents.

-- Insurance premiums and policies
+B. Insurance policies

-Where to Submit Financial Documents:
+When to Submit Financial Documents:

 A married student who plans to bring his/her dependents will require an additional $3,500 for the spouse, $2,000 for the 1st child, and $1,500 for each additional child.
 These amounts should be added to the total number under the appropriate column.
 Additional insurance for family of F1 students is optional, but highly recommended.
 F2 dependents are not permitted to work or enroll in classes.

 Immigration regulations require that all students are enrolled full-time.
 Students who are admitted to the summer semester must enroll full-time for that semester and subsequent terms.